Flotomate/product_docs/_build/html/_sources/asset-management/asset-discovery.rst.txt

 **Testing Connection**

+.. role:: red
-You can test the credential by connecting with a computer.
+You can test the credential by connecting with a computer (:red:`works for WMI and SSH credentials`).
 Click on **Test Connection** next to **Save**.
 A dialog box opens asking for the IP of the machine.
 Submitting an IP starts a process that tells whether a successful connection was established or not.